Flawion/KOMvvmSample/README.md

     1. Private - Part not available outside Logic.
 All stuff connected with the application settings or navigation over the scenes.
     2. Public - Types that should be used to create app.
         1. BaseAppCoordinator - Class that creates scenes and manages transitions between them, it should be overridden by the app.
 App needs to register own view controllers that will be connected to the logic.
-        2. ViewControllerProtocol - Basic set of funcs that need to be implemented in all ViewControllers.
+        2. ViewControllerProtocols - Basic set of funcs that need to be implemented in all ViewControllers.
         3. ViewModelProtocol - Basic set of funcs that need to be implemented in all ViewModels.
 2. Extensions - Extensions of common used types like String.
 3. Logger
 4. Services - Services used in the app to do some specific actions.
-Each of them should have only one responsibility like: managing the data files, managing the api connections etc. They are managed by ServiceLocator that is stored in AppCoordinator.
-UseCases, scenes can have the references to the services by dependency injection in the initialization in SceneBuilder.
+Each of them should have only one responsibility like: managing the data files, managing the api connections etc. They are managed by IoC container that is stored in AppCoordinator.
+UseCases, scenes can have the references to the services by dependency injection in the initialization in ViewModelRegister.
 5. Scenes - Logic part of scene.
 Each part needs to have:
-    1. SceneBuilder - Class that builds the whole scene, creates the viewModel with the references to the use cases and passes it to the registered sceneViewController.
+    1. ViewModelRegister - Registers the viewModel with passed use cases.
     2. ViewModel - Facade, connection layer between input / output data and use cases.
 View models can be used to change current scene.
     3. ViewModelProtocol - Public viewModel abstraction layer that will be passed to registered scene viewController.
     4. UseCase - Separated logic for specific case.